 - University Conduct Board

-- Section F: General Provisions for Hearings of both University Conduct Board and Student Conduct Board
+- Section E: General Provisions for Hearings of Both University Conduct Board and Student Conduct Board

 Members of the Conduct Board Panel may hear matters on any campus.
 The Conduct Board Panel shall consist of at least fourteen (14) members as follows: